inksnowhailong/docs/src/guide/built-ins/transition-group.md

 `<TransitionGroup>` supports the same props, CSS transition classes, and JavaScript hook listeners as `<Transition>`, with the following differences:

-- By default, it doesn't render a wrapper element.
+- By default, it doesn't render a wrapper element(In the case of jsx, there is still a default container element div).
 But you can specify an element to be rendered with the `tag` prop.

 - [Transition modes](./transition.html#transition-modes) are not available, because we are no longer alternating between mutually exclusive elements.